Age-of-Information with Information Source Diversity in an Energy Harvesting System: Performance evaluation

 If the monitoring node exploits the aggressive strategy, then we observe a counterintuitive behaviour: with an increase in the system size for $n > 2$, the performance worsens, or, in other words, the average AoI at the monitoring node increases.
-Moreover, the lower the energy harvesting rate, the higher the increase in the average AoI, or the more inefficient the aggressive policy becomes.
-We observe that the effect is particularly negative for low $\lambda$ values.
-This is because the aggressive policy always goes for the most expensive information source it can afford.
+Moreover, the lower $\lambda$, the higher the increase in the average AoI, or the more inefficient the aggressive policy becomes.
+This effect is particularly negative for low $\lambda$ values because the aggressive policy always goes for the most expensive information source it can afford.
 Introducing more expensive alternatives means that they will end up being used rather than the cheaper sources.
 This results in a poorer performance particularly for low $\lambda$ values, when it is optimal to exploit only the cheapest sources.
-Although, when $\lambda \geq 0.4$ introducing system diversity slightly improves the performance; actually, the best performance is provided by $c_1 = 8$ (see Fig.\ \ref{fig:one_source}), therefore, when we shift from $C=[1]$ to $C = [16, 1]$ we achieve the ``balance'' and an improvement in the performance.
+Yet, when $\lambda \geq 0.4$ introducing system diversity slightly improves the performance; actually, the best performance is provided by $c_1 = 8$ (see Fig.\ \ref{fig:one_source}), therefore, when we shift from $C=[1]$ to $C = [16, 1]$ we achieve the ``balance'' and an improvement in the performance.
 However, with a further increase of the system size the ``balance'' shifts causing an increase in average AoI (see Fig. \ref{fig:number_aggressiveAoI_lambda}).